godotengine/godot-website/collections/_article/review-godotcon24.md

 Variety was the name of the game this year.
 GodotCon keeps going around the globe and adds more activities to the program: the event team made up of volunteers and Godot Foundation staff put a lot work into making this more than a mere meetup occasion for the ever-growing community forming around the Godot Engine.

 Judging by the smiley pictures taken all around the [Silent Green](https://www.silent-green.net/) venue, and the excited chatter about what the next installments might bring to the table, we seem to have hit the sweet spot for our 574 attendees.
-For those of you that couldn’t be there yourself - considering both ticket batches sold out within an hour - join us on a retrospective walk through GodotCon, as well as highlighting all the wonderful speakers, exhibitors, and sponsors that made this event possible.
+For those of you that couldn’t be there yourself - considering both ticket batches sold out within an hour - join us on a retrospective walk through GodotCon, highlighting all the wonderful speakers, exhibitors, and sponsors that made this event possible.

 # Sponsor support
 GodotCon 2024 wouldn’t have been possible without the generosity of [our sponsors](https://conference.godotengine.org/2024/#sponsors), who enabled us to bring this event to life.

 ## Critical Reflex
 Having a publisher with experience in Godot on-board was as exciting for us as it seemed for the audience of “Indie Publishing 101” by their business developer Daniel.
-Additionally, you might have spotted the goodie bags they provided us with.
+Additionally, you might have spotted the goodie bags they provided us.

 🔗 [criticalreflex.com](https://criticalreflex.com)